 I just got accepted to McGill, but I don't understand what I need to do next.

 The New Students Website has all the info you need to begin your studies at McGill.
 As well, McGill's First-Year Office offers a wide range of resources for students new to the University.

 In addition, every faculty, department and school has resources for newly-admitted students; click here to find a list of contact information by unit.

 Some of the courses I'm supposed to take in my first year are just like the ones I took before I came to McGill.
 Do I still have to take them?

 The answer to your question depends on the specifics of what courses you took and where.

-If one of your required courses covers content that you feel you've learned at another institution, you may be eligible to take a placement test and potentially receive an exemption for your McGill course.
-This is only possible for basic math and science courses, and must be done at the beginning of your first term of study at McGill.
+If one of your required courses covers content that you feel you've learned at another institution, you may be eligible to take a placement test and potentially receive an exemption from a course at McGill.
+This is only possible for basic math and science courses, and must be done at the beginning of your first term of study.

 If the above information doesn't help you and you still feel you should be exempt from a McGill course due to previous study elsewhere, contact a faculty advisor to arrange a meeting and bring all relevant information about the course you took.
 He or she will assess your eligibility for an exemption.

 You should never register for a McGill course that you’re exempt from taking.
-If you do, you will not receive credit for this course, and it will not affect your GPA.
+If you do, you will not receive credit for this course, and it will not be included in your GPA.